How To Green Clean Your Home

 Bounty Paper Towels

 Natural cleaning products are always a must.
 Use baking soda as a natural non-abrasive cleaner.
 You can use this less expensive option to scrub pots, clean countertops, and whiten porcelain.
-Simply sprinkle a little baking soda on the surface you want to clean and wipe with a damp Bounty paper towel.
+Simply sprinkle a little baking soda on the surface you want to clean and wipe with a damp Bounty Paper Towels.
 Use a clean, wet paper towel to wipe off the residue.

 Brighten stainless steel fixtures with white toothpaste.
 You can't use the gel or colored toothpaste, so stick to basic generic toothpaste.
-Apply a little toothpaste to the fixture, scrub it with a soft toothbrush and rinse; dry it with a Bounty paper towel so that there aren't any watermarks.
+Apply a little toothpaste to the fixture, scrub it with a soft toothbrush and rinse; dry it with a Bounty Paper Towels so that there aren't any watermarks.

 Deodorize your home with lemons.
 You can mix natural lemon juice with baking soda and water to make a solution to clean your floors.
 You can also cut a lemon in half and rub it on a surface you need to clean.
 After cleaning a surface with a lemon half, you need to wipe the surface off with a wet towel.
 This serves as a great organic cleaning product and home cleaning solution.
 Not to mention, who doesn’t love the smell of lemons?